-In 2010, the Council of the CAC voted to institute an annual prize for the best paper given by a graduate student at the CAC Annual Meeting.
-It will be awarded this year for the fourth time, at the Annual Meeting taking place in Winnipeg, May 14-16, 2013.
+In 2010 the Council of the CAC voted to award a prize of $100 for the best paper given by a graduate student at the Annual Meeting.
+A description of this award follows.

 6. A prize of $100 will be awarded to the winner, along with a certificate.
 The winner’s name will also be announced on the CCB.